fescii/health/docs/doc.md

 **A Glimpse of What Awaits:**

-*   **Empowering Systems:** Membership, Investment & Shares, Loans, Market, Funding, and the secure EAC Wallet.
+*   **Empowering Systems:** Membership, Investment & Shares, Loans, Market, Funding, and the secure TNFI Banking.
 *   **Innovative Tools:** COV Touring, CABOS Jobs, NGLs Talent, PHILOMSCI EDUCATION, and more to enhance your experience and opportunities.
 *   **A Community United:** Join a network dedicated to building Alkebulan and empowering generations.